arnoo/git-deliver/README.md

 ========================

 Let's assume for this example that you have a simple project for which a delivery just means copying files.

-Git-deliver will allow you to deliver the project (as of a specific git commit) to servers, to rollback a delivery, and to keep track of what is delivered on which server.

 The example below assumes that the server is accessible with SSH.
 You'll want to setup SSH public key authentication, as Git-deliver will open lots of SSH connections (this should change in future versions).
 See http://stackoverflow.com/questions/7260/how-do-i-setup-public-key-authentication for instructions.